 The default configuration should suffice, which will ban a host for 10 minutes after 6 unsuccessful login attempts via SSH.
 To ensure the fail2ban service is running enter the following command:

 sudo service fail2ban start

-- Install only required software from trusted sources
+- Install software required for WordPress (e.g., Nginx or Apache, PHP, MySQL/MariaDB) only from trusted sources

 - Regularly install software updates and security fixes